ITC Limited: 2000s–present

-In March 2025, ITC announced the acquisition of the pulp and paper business of Aditya Birla Real Estate Limited for up to ₹35 billion.
-The deal aimed to expand ITC’s capacity in paperboards and specialty papers and was subject to regulatory approvals.
+In March 2025, ITC announced the acquisition of the pulp and paper business of Aditya Birla Real Estate Limited for ₹3498 crore.

-In June 2025 ITC completed the acquisition of 100% share capital of Sresta Natural Bioproducts Pvt.
-Ltd. for up to ₹472.5 crore.
+In June 2025, ITC completed the acquisition of 100% share capital of Sresta Natural Bioproducts Pvt.
+Ltd. for ₹472.5 crore.

+In April 2026, ITC announced that Sproutlife (the manufacturer of Brand YOGABAR) has become its subsidiary with 47.50% of share capital with ITC.

+Brands

+Some brands of ITC limited include Aashirvaad, ITC Hotels, Bingo!, Vivek, Sunfeast, YiPPee!, Savlon, Fiama Di Wills, Classmate, Wills Navy Cut, Vivel, among others.

 Name

 Established in 1910 as the Imperial Tobacco Company of India Limited, the company was renamed as the India Tobacco Company Limited in 1970 and later to I.T.C.
 Limited in 1974.
-In 2001 the company was renamed ITC Limited, where "ITC" is no longer an acronym.
+In 2001 the company was renamed into ITC Limited, where "ITC" is no longer an abbreviation.

 Shareholding and listings

 ITC's equity shares are listed on Bombay Stock Exchange (BSE), National Stock Exchange of India (NSE) and Calcutta Stock Exchange (CSE).
 The company's Global Depository Receipts (GDRs) are listed on the Luxembourg Stock Exchange.
 ITC is a constituent of two major stock market indices of India: BSE SENSEX and NIFTY 50 of NSE.